kehillah-coding-2021/final-project-henri849/README.md

 HERE IS THE BLENDER VERSION TO USE, IT HAS THE INSTALLED LIBS AND THE MODEL: https://drive.google.com/file/d/1jVSqg8RcT52zcIHBECwt7TUZ74n91ADb/view?usp=sharing

-Car logic (the skip count should be set according to the computor and what it can handle fiddle with it if the game is too fast or slow/jerky )
+Car logic (the skip count should be set according to the computor and what it can handle fiddle with it if the game is too fast or slow/jerky ) 8-2 is recommend
 ![correct](https://user-images.githubusercontent.com/70386636/120093804-85c65e80-c0d1-11eb-9b88-3235f05a4612.png)

-Demo, it may apear laggy or slow, it is parcialy cause by the fact that I was using zoom as a screen recorder and it is neither slow or efficiant in terms of processing power it uses https://user-images.githubusercontent.com/70386636/118740793-93423580-b801-11eb-8b4c-48697162d995.mp4 view and colors/textures)
+Demo, it may apear laggy or slow, it is parcialy cause by the fact that I was using zoom as a screen recorder and it is neither slow or efficiant in terms of processing power it uses TO BE REMOVED NEW VERSION WITH BETTER GRAPHICS GAME MECHANICS & SPEED https://user-images.githubusercontent.com/70386636/118740793-93423580-b801-11eb-8b4c-48697162d995.mp4 view and colors/textures)

 LIABILITY